Western

 Where the mountain slopes are so high

-Mine-owners can’t make their cost structures fly
+Mine-owners can’t make cost structures fly

 Hoping for gold but settling for lead